 How Much Does IT Support Cost?

-Fully Managed IT Support from us is going to cost from £25 per user per month, starting at a minimum charge of £500 per month.
+Fully Managed IT Support from Your IT Department is going to cost from £27 per user per month, starting at a minimum charge of £270 per month.

 Prices we’ve seen quoted go from about £10 per user per month to over £100 a user.
 I’m sure you’ll find options outside that range.